Whatapalaver/100_Days_of_Code/README.md

 ## Log

+### R3D44
+It was the global day of coderetreat today and I spent it at Makers with Ladies of Code working through iterations of Conway’s Game of Life with assorted pair partners. working in both javascript and ruby.

 ### R3D43
 I managed to resolve both my rackup and Heroku issues this morning so my app is hosted.
 I'm going to update my simple Ruby app boilerplate project so that I don't run into this issue again...